This article is brought to you by Aura.

 Aura’s all-in-one digital security platform offers a wide range of Safe Browsing tools — including a military-grade VPN and a robust password manager that safeguards your login credentials and online accounts against hackers and identity thieves across all browsers and devices.

-Keep your passwords, identity, and finances safe.
-Try Aura free for 14 days.
+Keep your passwords, identity, and finances safe with Aura — plans start at $1.99/month.

 Need an action plan?